 - the benefits and challenges of participating in a survey on child abuse;

-- support that children might want or need during or after taking part;
+- support that children might want or need before, during or after taking part;

-- how best to carry out the survey, including location and timing.
+- how best to carry out the survey, including location and other practical considerations.

 Further details are provided in the participant information sheet.
 Everybody who is invited to participate will be provided with a copy.